Alarm grows after the US inserts itself into Israel's war against Iran with strikes on nuclear sites

 For Netanyahu, the strikes were the culmination of a decades-long campaign to get the U.S. to strike Israel’s chief regional rival and its disputed nuclear program.
 Netanyahu praised Trump, saying his decision “will change history.”

-Israel is widely believed to be the only Middle Eastern country with nuclear weapons, but the country has never acknowledged it.
+Israel is widely believed to be the only Middle Eastern country with nuclear weapons, but the country has never acknowledged its program.

 Iran and Israel trade more attacks